-Note: This variable works only when the sys_autorestart variable is set to xir.
+Note: This variable works only when the sys\autorestart variable is set to xir.

-This variable allows you to set a timeout value for the XIR (externally initiated reset) you specified using the sys_autorestart variable.
+This variable allows you to set a timeout value for the XIR (externally initiated reset) you specified using the sys\autorestart variable.
 If the XIR does not complete within the specified number of seconds, ALOM aborts the XIR and forces the server to perform a hard reset instead.
 If you specify a timeout of zero seconds, the XIR never times out after a watchdog XIR event.
-If you specify a value that has more than five digits in it, the timeout will be set to 0.